mw00847/molecular-interactions/README.md

-# OMP
+# MEA and CO2
-Understanding the interactions between phtalic acid isomers
+Understanding the interactions between MEA and CO2

-Phtalic acid isomers are used in coatings because of there varying properties.
+MEA and similar amines can be used as carbon dioxide absorbers.

-This work initally uses Psi4's SAPT to understand intermolecular interactions between dimers of these isomers.
+This work initally uses Psi4's SAPT to understand intermolecular interactions between the molecules.

-A comparison of the FTIR of each isomer is also investigated